Effective April 3, 2021

-Public Health Ontario has developed updated IPAC Recommendations for Use of Personal Protective Equipment (PPE) for Care of Individuals with Suspect or Confirmed COVID-19.
-More information on PPE can be found on Public Health Ontario’s COVID-19 webpage.
+Public Health Ontario has developed an Infection Prevention and Control Assessment for Primary Care, Specialty and Walk-in Clinics During COVID-19 More information on PPE can be found on Public Health Ontario’s COVID-19 webpage

 The Ontario Ministry of Health has a COVID-19 screening checklist to support Health Care Providers in their screening practices for all patients.There is an additional screening guidance document to support Long-term Care and Retirement Homes in their screening practices for residents.

 The Ministry of Health also developed a COVID-19: self-assessment tool to help members of the public determine how to seek further care.

 Passive screening in the form of signage is part of the guidance for health-care facilities.
 Signs are available to download for both patients and visitors.